REU Programs for Community College Students

 population biology, conservation biology and phylogenetics and taxonomy.
 Students

-have access to the Museum’s immense natural history collections as well as state-of-theart equipment for advanced imaging (CT scanner, SEM, TEM) and genomics (Sanger
+have access to the Museum’s immense natural history collections as well as state-of-the art equipment for advanced imaging (CT scanner, SEM, TEM) and genomics (Sanger

 and pyrosequencing platforms). “